CYLALighthouse/PM-Toolkit/docs/sam.md

 - Student Reports
 - Classroom Reports

 > [!WARNING] All Reports in SAM are viewable in a web browser and in a downloadable PDF.
-However, information provided is not always consistent between the two formats.
+However, information provided is not always consistent between the two assessments.

 # Student Reports